MLivanos/WorldWrap/README.md

 ## How To Use WorldWrap

 For a full-worked example of WorldWrap, download the project and open up "Demo" in Unity.
-FOr a full-worked example of WorldWrap using NavMesh, open "DodgeballGame".
+For a full-worked example of WorldWrap using NavMesh, open "DodgeballGame".

-We reccomend using the WorldWrap Setup Assistant to automatically set up your world.
+We recommend using the WorldWrap Setup Assistant to automatically set up your world.
 Open the Assistant via Window->WorldWrap.
 Because the world is wrapping, global bounds must be created.
-Enter in the x,y,z size of your world in the top field, followed by number of rows (x axis) and columns (z axis).
+Enter the x,y, and z size of your world in the top field, followed by the number of rows (x-axis) and columns (z-axis).
 If you plan on using Unity's built-in pathfinding AI (NavMesh), please check the "Using NavMesh" box and click "Setup WorldWrap".
-This will create a WrapManager (handles the wrapping effect for the player), GlobalBounds (handles wrapping effect for NPCs and moving objects), Blocks as empty GameObjects (the units which will move to accomplish the wrap) and BlockTriggers (keeps track of the position of RigidBody objects), and WrapTriggers (registers player's motion and communicates with the WrapManager to initiate wraps where appropriate).
+This will create a WrapManager (handles the wrapping effect for the player), GlobalBounds (handles the wrapping effect for NPCs and moving objects), Blocks as empty GameObjects (the units which will move to accomplish the wrap), and BlockTriggers (keeps track of the position of RigidBody objects), and WrapTriggers (registers player's motion and communicates with the WrapManager to initiate wraps where appropriate).
 If you selected "Using NavMesh", a NavMeshLure object with four planes will be created.
 At runtime, the WrapManager will use this to tell the pathfinding AI that the world wraps around.
 You do not need to interact with the NavMeshLure.

 After these objects are set up, add your terrain to the scene, being sure to split the terrain up into tiles that span the volume of each BlockTrigger.
-Be sure to add terrain and other static objects (eg buildings, vegitation, terrain) under their corresponding block.
+Be sure to add terrain and other static objects (eg buildings, vegetation, terrain) under their corresponding block.
 Anything that will move across the scene (eg players, NPCs, projectiles) should have both collider and RigidBody components.

 You may also want to resize, reconfigure, and remove some WrapTriggers.
 Particularly, the end of a WrapTrigger should represent when the player is firmly "inside" the next block.
 Wraps occur when the player enters one WrapTrigger, moves into another WrapTrigger, and exits into another block.
 Therefore, the smaller WrapTrigger the more wraps will occur.
-Since wraps can be expensive, it is generally advisable to make WrapTriggers larger, but this is dependent on your specfic world.
-See the demo sceens for examples of WrapTriggers being sized to a world.
+Since wraps can be expensive, it is generally advisable to make WrapTriggers larger, but this is dependent on your specific world.
+See the demo scenes for examples of WrapTriggers being sized to a world.

 There are three fields for you to fill under the WrapManager component.
 The Setup Assistant will do its best to fill these in for you.
-The "Blocks" field should be set up with all of the blocks in the scene, however they do not need to be in any particular order.
+The "Blocks" field should be set up with all of the blocks in the scene, however, they do not need to be in any particular order.
 The WrapManager will automatically detect the structure of your world.
 The Setup Assistant will also try to find your player character by finding the GameObject in the scene with the smallest [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) to the word "Player" (not case sensitive, null characters added when strings are of different size).
 Please ensure this field has your player's GameObject, as the Assistant can make a mistake.
 Please examine any warnings or errors the Setup Assistant shows.

 <img width="1680" alt="Screen Shot 2023-06-19 at 10 53 15 PM" src="https://github.com/MLivanos/WorldWrap/assets/59032623/ab34d4b9-a80f-473d-a672-ba3a85c4b3e2">